sebalaghi/EMD_convertor/README.md

 Please ensure that you have these packages installed before running the script.

 **Author:**
-This script was written by S. Esmael Balaghi.
+This script is written by S. Esmael Balaghi.